Semipullbacks of labelled Markov processes: Abstract

 A \emph{labelled Markov process (LMP)} consists of a measurable space $S$ together with an indexed family of Markov kernels from $S$ to itself.
 This structure has been used to model probabilistic computations in Computer Science, and one of the main problems in the area is to define and decide whether two LMP $S$ and $S'$ ``behave the same''.
 There are two natural categorical definitions of sameness of behavior: $S$ and $S'$ are \emph{bisimilar} if there exist an LMP $ T$ and measure preserving maps forming a diagram of the shape $ S\leftarrow T \rightarrow{S'}$; and they are \emph{behaviorally equivalent} if there exist some $ U$ and maps forming a dual diagram $ S\rightarrow U \leftarrow{S'}$.

-These two notions differ for general measurable spaces but Edalat proved that they coincide for analytic Borel spaces, showing that from every diagram $ S\rightarrow U \leftarrow{S'}$ one can obtain a bisimilarity diagram as above.
+These two notions differ for general measurable spaces but Doberkat (extending a result by Edalat) proved that they coincide for analytic Borel spaces, showing that from every diagram $ S\rightarrow U \leftarrow{S'}$ one can obtain a bisimilarity diagram as above.
 Moreover, the resulting square of measure preserving maps is commutative (a \emph{semipullback}).

-In this paper, we extend Edalat's result to measurable spaces $S$ isomorphic to a universally measurable subset of a Polish space with the trace of the Borel $\sigma$-algebra, using a version of Strassen's theorem on common extensions of finitely additive measures.
+In this paper, we extend the previous result to measurable spaces $S$ isomorphic to a universally measurable subset of a Polish space with the trace of the Borel $\sigma$-algebra, using a version of Strassen's theorem on common extensions of finitely additive measures.